 With the shift to Audited Self-Management of consents and technology improvements associated with water metering, the opportunity has arisen to allocate resources to a new priority.

-Each year the Council reviews its compliance monitoring priorities consistent with best practice as outlined in the Ministry for the Environment Best Practice Guidelines for Monitoring and Enforcement (p17).
+Each year the council reviews its compliance monitoring priorities consistent with best practice as outlined in the Ministry for the Environment Best Practice Guidelines for Monitoring and Enforcement (p17) (PDF file 8.69MB).
 These guidelines recognise that Councils have limited resources and therefore must take a strategic and prioritised approach to compliance monitoring and enforcement activities.

 Gathering intelligence for the campaign

-Following a Council decision to prioritise fish screen improvement, staff from Service Delivery and Regional Support groups commenced the development of the Fish Screen Improvement campaign.
+Following a council decision to prioritise fish screen improvement, staff from the Service Delivery and Regional Support groups commenced the development of the Fish Screen Improvement campaign.
 This work included:

-- Consultation with stakeholder groups (including iwi, Fish & Game, Irrigation NZ)
+- consultation with stakeholder groups (including iwi, Fish & Game, Irrigation NZ); and

-- The completion of a four week pilot study, which studied (amongst other things: resources required for monitoring; developing Standard Operating Procedures and training materials; assessments of both fish screen compliance (against consent conditions) and effectiveness (against best practise guidelines)
+- the completion of a four-week pilot study, which studied (among other things): resources required for monitoring; developing Standard Operating Procedures and training materials; assessments of both fish screen compliance (against consent conditions) and effectiveness (against best practise guidelines).

 The screens selected for inclusion in the pilot were chosen to cover a wide range of technically different screen types and consented volumes, and included both pump and open channels.

-- Issues with compliance.
-While some of the compliance issues could be rectified with maintenance, some had several issues to resolve, before they would be compliant.
+- While some of the compliance issues could be rectified with maintenance, some had several issues to resolve, before they would be compliant.

 - "Compliance" and "Effectiveness" are not the same thing.
 Many of the fish screens had older consent conditions, which are not at the standard of current best practice guidelines.
 Even if these screens are fully compliant, they are unlikely to be effective.